Institute of Electrical and Electronics Engineers

 2010 James Barton from TiVo receives IEEE Masaru Ibuka Consumer Electronics Award for contributions to the development and commercialization of digital video recorders

-This contents of the box above is based on material from the Wikipedia article IEEE Masaru Ibuka Consumer Electronics Award, which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Institute of Electrical and Electronics Engineers & IEEE Masaru Ibuka Consumer Electronics Award, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also